Limited-time offer: Switch to Nextiva today and get up to 12 months free*

 Best forGrowing businesses, healthcare/sales teams needing HIPAA compliance, companies requiring advanced analytics and CRM integrations, organizations prioritizing reliability and scalabilitySmall businesses, cost-conscious startups, companies transitioning from landlines, businesses with basic VoIP needs, and minimal technical expertise

-Video and audio conferencingUnlimited on all three plans except DigitalMaximum of 12 hours, not included in the base plan
+Video and audio conferencingUnlimited on all three plans except DigitalMaximum of 12 hours, included in the pro plus plan

 Monthly toll-free minutesEngage: Up to 2000500

-App integrations20+ integrations (including HubSpot, Salesforce)10+ integrations (including Freshdesk, HubSpot)
+App integrations35-40+ integrations (including Salesforce, HubSpot, Zendesk, Microsoft Teams)10+ integrations (including Freshdesk, HubSpot, Salesforce, Zendesk)

 24/7 customer supportYesYes